engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update11><h2 id="update11">Fix: Multiple accounts during signup</h2></a>

+September 14th, 2011

+Fixed an issue where clicking reload or submit could accidentally create multiple accounts when signing up for a single account.

 <a href=#update10><h2 id="update10">Minor: Node.js pre-installed under /opt/node</h2></a>

 September 14th, 2011